hlysig/cleanup03/README.md

 make compose-up
 ```

+Two containers will be started, one with objectcube (core, wrapper and web API)
-This starts two containers, with objectcube and PostgreSQL.
-ObjectCube api is exposed on port 5000 and PostgreSQL on port 5432.
+and another with PostgreSQL.
+Web API is exposed on port 5000 and PostgreSQL on
+port 5432.

 ## Local development setup